mkrueger/icy/README.md

 + Menus
 + Extended theming
 + Support for focus/keyboard input for all controls
-- Drag & drop support
++ Drag & drop support
++ Accessiblity

-Unfortunately iced isn't moving and/or unwilling to move forward.
-So I was forced to fork it.
+Unfortunately iced isn't caring about the needs of it's users and/or unwilling to move forward.
+(which is completly ok every project has it's own style/pace) So I was forced to fork it.

 I don't intend to break much away from iced to be able to port/take upstream changes.
 Icy is just ment to be used by my own tool suite for now.